tidwall/hashmap/BENCH.md

 ## Performance

-A very rough comparison of this implementation and the built-in Go map.
+While this implementation was designed with performance in mind, it's not necessarily better, faster, smarter, or sexier that the built-in Go hashmap.

+Here's a very rough comparison.

 The following benchmarks were run on my 2019 Macbook Pro (2.4 GHz 8-Core Intel Core i9) using Go version 1.18.
 The key types are either strings or ints and the values are always ints.